stijnfrishert/libLSDJ/README.md

 # Appreciation

 LibLSDJ is open source and freely available to anyone.
 If you'd like to show your appreciation and help me further developer it, a [donation](https://bit.ly/2RZCAi0) goes a long way.
+Or hey, buy one of my [albums](https://4ntler.bandcamp.com)!